svk1995/OpenCVHW3/README.md

 This repository is for the homework 3 for OpenCV.
-Exercises 1, 2 and four have been completed.
+Exercises 1, 2 and 4 have been completed.